bbc/wraith/README.md

 It's up to you to decide which browser engine you want to run it against.

 ### OSX
-On Mac OS X, the install script will install PhantomJS & ImageMagick for you, assuming you have [homebrew](http://brew.sh) installed, otherwise it'll tell you to install them.
+On Mac OS X, the best way to install dependencies is if you have [homebrew](http://brew.sh).
+It is the quickest way to install PhantomJS & ImageMagick.

-Also install the image_size gem:
+    brew install imagemagick

-    gem install image_size
+    brew install phantomjs

 ### Windows
 On Windows it's important to install ImageMagick from the binary found [here](http://www.imagemagick.org/script/binary-releases.php#windows).